jrandj/aws-security-specialty/README.md

     * Security groups are used to control network access to EC2 instances in a VPC.
 The security group is a stateful layer four network access control mechanism that works as a virtual firewall and is associated with instances and network interfaces.
 Unlike NACLs which both allow and deny but do nothing by default, security groups only contain allow rules and all traffic is denied unless a rule explicitly allows it.

     * For optimal use of EC2 resources, you can terminate TLS/SSL on the Elastic Load Balancer (ELB).
-If there is a requirement to ensure traffic is encrypted all the way to the ECT instance, terminate TLS/SSL on the EC2 instance.
+If there is a requirement to ensure traffic is encrypted all the way to the EC2 instance, terminate TLS/SSL on the EC2 instance.
 If you need to terminate traffic at the EC2 instances, then you will need to use the TCP protocol with a Network or Classic Load Balancer (Application Load Balancer is HTTP/HTTPS only).

 1. Determine the use case for VPN or Direct Connect.